ValenDD/Desktop_app_mechanical_workshop/README.md

 Important: To ensure that your system can interact with PostgreSQL from the command line, you must add the path to PostgreSQL's bin directory to your system's PATH environment variable.
 This directory is typically found within your PostgreSQL installation path (e.g., C:/Program Files/PostgreSQL/<version>/bin on Windows or /usr/local/pgsql/bin on Unix systems).
 You can modify the PATH variable through your system's environment settings.
 Adding PostgreSQL to the PATH makes it possible to execute PostgreSQL commands from any terminal window.

-Set Environment Variables: Ensure to set the following environment variables according to your environment settings:

-DB_NAME: Name of your database.
-DB_USER: Your database user.
-DB_PASSWORD: Your database password.
-DB_HOST: Host address of your database.
-DB_PORT: Port number your database is running on.
-Setting these variables ensures that the software can correctly connect to your database.

 Execute PyInstaller: To build the application, run the following command in your terminal or command prompt:

 pyinstaller dualD.spec